Navigation path

 NO — You can only register your car in the country where you are permanently resident.

 NO — They can't, since you are not permanently resident in Greece.
 But they can stop you from renting out your car or even lending it to Greek residents.
 Your car can be driven by you, visiting relatives or friends — but by Greek residents only if you are on board.
-You may find it difficult to insure a UK registered car in Greece, but you should explain the special circumstances.
+You may find it difficult to insure an Ireland registered car in Greece, but you should explain the special circumstances.

 YES — Because your stay is longer than 6 months and — presumably — you will not be commuting between the two countries.